ianmcnicholas/CV/README.md

 #### Planning

-The majority of my employment has been in construction, where is it crucial that works are carried out in a logical and time-effective manner.
+The majority of my employment has been in construction, where it was crucial that works are carried out in a logical and time-effective manner.
 Once these works had been planned, it was also vital to track the progress and check this against the programme.

 #### Communication

 All of my employment has involved working in teams, with effective communication being key to success.
-For example, being able to relay to a team of construction workers the methodology required, or delivering the technical specs of surveying equipment to a customer.
+For example, being able to relay to a construction team the build methodology required, or delivering the technical specifications of surveying equipment to a customer.

 #### Learning

 I take a 'high-level' approach to learning.
-By ensuring I understand the first-principles of a subject, I know that I can always iron out-the details through further study or through discussions with colleagues.
+By ensuring I understand the first-principles of a subject, I know that I can always iron-out the details through further study or through discussions with colleagues.
 This is particularly relevant to programming as memorising syntax is less-effective than understanding what you want the code to ultimately do.

 #### Programming skills